How can workers defeat outsourcing and win R10,000?

 #OMF was launched in November 2015 following the highly successful #FeesMustFall mass movement of students.
 Building on that momentum, #OMF organised outsourced workers across the higher education sector in Tshwane.
 Heroic, unprotected strike action in 2016 defeated outsourcing in the Tshwane universities.
 Agreements were won to insource all workers on increased wages.
 In some cases wages would climb as high as R10,000 p/m.

-There has never been any secret that #OMF was initiated by the Workers and Socialist Party working closely with our members in the General Industries Workers Union of South Africa (GIWUSA).
+There has never been any secret that #OMF was initiated by us working closely with our members in the General Industries Workers Union of South Africa (GIWUSA).
 However, we were clear from the start that #OMF could never succeed as the narrow property of any one organisation.
 We always welcomed anyone, or any organisation, as long as they supported the struggle against outsourcing.

 Unfortunately, the EFFSC’s Tshwane leadership abused #OMF’s open and democratic approach from the start.
 Early in the campaign, they broke the outsourced Unisa workers away from the Tshwane-wide #OMF campaign.
 They encouraged a strike at Unisa that took place in isolation.
 Among many avoidable mistakes, more than 200+ security workers lost their jobs under the EFFSC’s leadership.
 The other serious consequence of this student-led ‘adventure’ was to weaken the Tshwane-wide campaign which began a united strike some weeks later.